-Because of this, the process of executing a successful influencer marketing campaign requires proper strategy, planning, and execution.
+Because of this, the process of executing a successful influencer marketing campaign requires proper strategy, planning, management of influencers, and execution.

-Brands looking to make an impact in today’s social landscape must be prepared to find and vet influencers, collaborate on content and messaging, as well as manage schedules and launches.
+Brands looking to make an impact in today’s digital and social landscape must be prepared to find and vet influencers, collaborate on content and messaging, as well as manage schedules and launches.
 However, by partnering with a well-established influencer marketing agency, brands can transfer these steps to experts in the industry.

 On the other hand, executing a successful influencer marketing campaign often drives bigger results but also requires a larger investment of both time and money.

 With the right strategy and team, brands can create influencer campaigns that meet and exceed desired key performance indicators (KPI).
-However, brands must be willing to invest time and money in order to capitalize on the enormous ROI opportunities influencer marketing presents.
+However, brands must be willing to invest time and resources in order to capitalize on the enormous ROI opportunities influencer marketing presents.

 It should be noted, however, that setting up a basic affiliate program does not guarantee results.
 Many businesses use some form of influencer marketing as a means of driving affiliate traffic.

 As a result, there is no assurance that an affiliate program will properly target or reach relevant consumers.
-Additionally, affiliate links can sometimes be buried in captions, descriptions, or at the bottom of posts, which readers or viewers may not see.
+Additionally, affiliate links can sometimes be buried in captions, descriptions, or at the bottom of posts, which readers or viewers likely ignore or will not see.

 Lack of control